JimLynchCodes/SD-whitepaper/README.md

 # 4) Pop To Back

-The curved arrow button next to the closest stop will cancel that closest stop and create a new one a single gap size past the current furthest stop.
+The curved arrow button next to the closest stop will cancel that closest stop and create a new one with a single gap size past the current furthest stop.

 Use this as another way of increasing your risk exposure and "giving it room to breathe" as they say.